-Jimmer Fredette's hometown newspaper in New York chronicles his turbulent rookie season with the Sacramento Kings.
+Jimmer Fredette's hometown newspaper in New York chronicles his turbulent rookie season with the Sacramento Kings.6 comments on this story

 "He was drafted into a league that was in a lockout.
 He joined the Kings as college basketball’s player of the year with expectations as high as any coming into the league," writes Michael Bonner.
 "Fredette was welcomed by thousands as he held an autograph signing in Sacramento.
 Despite being drafted 10th overall, his jersey flew off the shelves weeks before the top pick, Kyrie Irving, even saw his jersey in the Cavaliers’ pro shop.
 Seven games into the season, reality sunk in.
 The Kings fired his head coach, Paul Westphal.
 Keith Smart then took the reins."